phev8/ward-metrics/README.md

 # ward-metrics
 Python implementation of the event-based evaluation metrics for activity recognition tasks proposed by Ward et. all

-If using methods of this evaluation you can cite this [paper](http://dl.acm.org/citation.cfm?id=1889687).
+For academic citations you can use this [paper](http://dl.acm.org/citation.cfm?id=1889687).

 # Installation
 ```